Ukraine updates: Russia launches new wave of air strikes – DW – 05/08/2023

 Victory Day in Russia is May 9, one of the country's most commemorated public holidays marking the anniversary of Nazi Germany's capitulation in 1945.

-Ukraine's military command said that its forces destroyed 35 Iranian-made Shahed drones that Russia had launched overnight at different targets around the country.
+Ukraine's military command claimed that its forces destroyed 35 Iranian-made Shahed drones that Russia had launched overnight at different targets around the country.

 "The Russian Federation [also] launched 16 missile strikes last night, in particular on the cities of Kharkiv, Kherson, Mykolaiv and Odesa regions," the General Staff of Ukraine's Armed Forces said in its daily update.